-We define a \emph{Penrose success event} as the conjunction of two conditions:
+We define a \emph{successful extraction-with-escape event} (hereafter ``extraction-with-escape success,'' denoting the mission-level criterion, not local Penrose extraction alone) as the conjunction of two conditions:

-Operationally, \emph{escape} is diagnosed when the spacecraft reaches $r > 50M$ with outward radial velocity $dr/d\tau > 0$ and specific energy $E/m > 1$. \emph{Capture} is diagnosed when $r < r_+ + 0.02M$ (horizon approach) or when integration fails due to stiffness near the horizon.
-Integration failures (11.2\% of samples in our sweeps) are conservatively counted as captures.
+Operationally, as a finite-radius escape proxy, we diagnose \emph{escape} when the spacecraft reaches $r > 50M$ with outward radial velocity $dr/d\tau > 0$ and specific energy $E/m > 1$.
+We diagnose \emph{capture} when $r < r_+ + 0.02M$ (horizon approach) or when integration fails due to stiffness near the horizon.
+We conservatively count integration failures (11.2\% of samples) as captures.

-For future-directed timelike exhaust, $E_{\rm ex}<0$ implies the exhaust cannot reach infinity: outside the ergosphere the stationary Killing vector $\partial_t$ is timelike, forcing $E=-p_t\ge 0$ for any physical worldline.
-Negative-energy exhaust is therefore confined to the ergoregion and cannot escape to infinity.
-In our simulations we also explicitly verify exhaust capture (Sec.~\ref{sec:momentum-conservation}), so counted success events correspond to both spacecraft energy gain and black-hole rotational energy decrease.

-This definition ensures that ``Penrose success'' requires both the extraction signature ($E_{\rm ex} < 0$) and the ability to carry the extracted energy to infinity.
-Achieving $E_{\rm ex} < 0$ alone is insufficient---the spacecraft must also navigate out of the ergosphere without plunging.
-Under our throttle and sign-selection policy, all runs satisfying Eq.~(19) also satisfy $\Delta E > 0$; we verified this empirically, so ``$E_{\rm ex} < 0$ during at least one burn'' is equivalent to net extraction in our dataset.
+Under our throttle and sign-selection policy, all single-impulse runs satisfying $\Delta E > 0$ with escape also exhibit $E_{\rm ex} < 0$ during the burn: within the sampled single-impulse ensemble, $E_{\rm ex} < 0$ is a \emph{necessary} condition for extraction-with-escape success.
+However, $E_{\rm ex} < 0$ is \emph{not sufficient} for mission success.
+The continuous-thrust capture example in Table~\ref{tab:thrust-comparison} achieves $E_{\rm ex} < 0$ for nearly all thrust events and $\Delta E > 0$, yet the spacecraft does not escape.
+More generally, negative-energy exhaust is confined to the ergoregion and is captured (Sec.~\ref{sec:problem}).
+The spacecraft must also navigate out of the ergosphere without plunging.
+We therefore use $\Delta E > 0 \,\land\, \text{escape}$ as the primary mission-level criterion, with $E_{\rm ex} < 0$ serving as the local Penrose signature.